Get a free estimate for a new HVAC system and learn about our promotions for Mitsubishi and Lennox!

 Our technician went to a home where the customer stated his AC was not working.
 The tech found an extremely plugged filter causing the airflow restrictions and system was not able to cool.
 He also found the outdoor condenser coil extremely plugged up not extracting heat properly.
 The tech advised the customer to replace the filter.
 He also performed condenser coil cleaning as well.
 The system had a temperature drop across the evaporator coil of 15 degrees and pressures within proper specs indicating proper charge.

-Our electrician arrived to job to trouble shoot and electrical outage in the basement of a customer's home.
+Our electrician arrived to the job to trouble shoot an electrical outage in the basement of a customer's home.
 He found no issue with electrical panel and checked for a bad connection in local outlets and switches, he found a broken neutral wire.
-The traced wiring to the finished ceiling and could not identify where it went from there.
+They traced the wiring to the finished ceiling and could not identify where it went from there.
 The technician presented an option to the customer to refeed the circuit from existing wiring in the boiler room.
 The electrician ran wiring from the ceiling box to light location by boiler to restore power.